Clearwater BWCA Outfitters

 - Aluminum canoes have a keel, are extremely durable and weigh about 62 pounds.

 - Kevlar canoes are the most popular.
 They do not have a keel and aren’t as durable as aluminum, but they only weigh about 42 pounds.
+Kevlar canoes require “wet” entry/exit, meaning the bottom of the canoe should never come in contact with shorelines.
 If you are the one carrying the canoe when you portage, you’ll quickly learn why Kevlar canoes are the most popular!

-We offer all three types of canoes.
+We offer all three types and sizes of canoes.
 If you’re not sure which would best fit your group, call us and we can talk about the pros and cons of each type.

 |Daily Rate per Canoe||Canoe Weighs|